 A tall refreshing combination of fresh blackberries, rosemary and gin all combined with a splash of soda.
-I love these all year round!
+I love a Blackberry Gin Sling all year round!

 A sling is a drink that at one time wasn’t even considered a cocktail; much like flips and toddies.
 In the 19th century the word cocktail was reserved for drinks that contained bitters but over the years that designation was dropped and now all alcoholic drinks that are a mixture of ingredients are considered cocktails, including the sling.

 The typical sling has a type of alcohol, fruit flavors, citrus, sugar and soda water.
 Truth be told it seems that a large number of the drinks I make c0uld fit that designation and the only thing about a sling that differentiates it from many others is the inclusion of the soda water.
 I’ve grown to like that very much…just a slight fizz please but enough to turn it up just a notch.